obewds/vueventus/docs/guides/why-vueventus.md

 ## Why Learn VueVentus?

-There is a learning curve to be able to fully customize the visual aesthetics of a modern web application through VueVentus's abstractions.
+There is a learning curve to be able to fully customize the visual aesthetics of a modern web application through VueVentus's abstractions. :nerd_face:

-However, a major reason for these abstractions, is to make rapid prototyping efficient/logical for devs and iteratively fast/flexible for designers.
+However, a major reason for these abstractions are key aspects for rapid prototyping on the dev side of things and iteratively fast/flexible for the designer side of the equation.

-The complexity and learning curve only applies to the need to make surgical component-level edits or global component-wide edits well into the production process for:
+The complexity and learning curve mainly apply when the need to make surgical component-level edits or global component-wide edits well into the production process due to:

 * Major Design changes
 * Last Minute Feature call-outs